 Chamomile Blue Oil

 Chamomile crops are so fragile that Lush buyers always need to have backup suppliers in case our current one is unable to produce the amount we need.
-However, the scent of blue chamomile oil changes so drastically depending on where it is produced that a switch wouldn't be that simple, and we're lucky that our Hungarian producer hasn't encountered any problems for years.
+However, the scent of blue chamomile oil changes so drastically depending on where it’s harvested that a switch wouldn't be that simple, and we're lucky that our Hungarian producer hasn't encountered any problems for years.
 If ever, we could alternately use oils produced in Morocco, Egypt or Russia.